vanHeemstraSystems/servings-management/README.md

 ### Node Backend

+*NOTE*: In order to have an application id, follow the instructions of creating a GitHub Application at https://docs.github.com/en/apps/creating-github-apps/creating-github-apps/creating-a-github-app

 Ideally, the Node Backend should be started first.
 It requires three environment variables:

 - APPLICATION_ID: GitHub application id